DPotoyan/Chem324/ch02/note01.md

 - We just obtained a 1D classical wave equation.
 Solutions of this equation are functions of time and space called wave functions.

-### Wave interference: definition
+### Combinding waves: interference

+- We are often interested in the result of multiple waves interacting with one another which can be described mathematically when we add up waves.

+- Combinging waves creates a new wave that again obyes wave equation.
+This known as the **linear superposition principle**  if waves $u_A$ and $u_B$ are both solutions of the wave equation, then so is a wave $u_C = u_A + u_B$.

- Interference – a phenomenon of combining waves which results in a new wave of greater, lower, or the same amplitude.
+- **Interference** – a phenomenon of combining waves which results in a new wave of greater, lower, or the same amplitude.

 :::{figure-md} markdown-fig